That's not a mole, that's a tick!

 - Apply permethrin to your clothing or purchase pretreated permethrin clothing.
 Do not apply permethrin directly to your skin.
 If you use permethrin clothing or gear, be sure to follow the product packaging labels for directions and precautions.

-- Apply an Environmental Protection Agency-registered insect repellent containing DEET to your skin to help repel ticks.
+- Apply an Environmental Protection Agency-registered insect repellent containing DEET or picaridin to your skin to help repel ticks.
 Be sure to follow package instructions.

 - Carefully inspect your body, clothes, pets and children after spending time outdoors.

-- If you identify a tick, remove it as soon as possible.
-Use a tweezers and grasp it as close to the mouth as possible.
+- If you identify a tick on your body, have it removed as soon as possible.
+You can try removal on your own with tweezers.
+Be sure to grasp the tick as close to the mouth as possible.
 Carefully pull away from your body and dispose of it in isopropyl alcohol to kill it.
-Place the tick in a bag and bring it to your health care provider for it to be examined.
+Place the tick in a bag and bring it to your health care clinician for it to be examined.
 Be sure to clean the bite area with soap and water after removal.
-If you do not feel comfortable removing the tick, make an appointment with your medical provider for assistance.
+If you do not feel comfortable removing the tick, make an appointment with your health care clinician for assistance.

-- If you remove a tick from your body – or if you think you have encountered a tick bite ― call your medical provider.
+- If you remove a tick from your body – or if you think you have encountered a tick bite ― call your medical clinician.

-Joshua Luciew, P.A.-C., is a physician assistant in the Department of Family Medicine at Mayo Clinic in Rochester.
-He practices at Mayo Family Clinic Southeast.
+Joshua Luciew, MPAS, P.A.-C., is a physician assistant in the Department of Family Medicine at Mayo Clinic in Rochester.
+He enjoys wilderness medicine and practices at Mayo Family Clinic Southeast.